marcusgia2505/classsExGameInstructions/docs/Elements.rst

 .. image:: _static/Refer.JPG
     :alt:  300p

-In order to avoid redundancies, you can copy elements and add them in a different place in the game.
-For this, you need a reference, i.e. the element that shall be copied.
-If the original element is altered, the copy is adapted automatically.
+In order to avoid redundancies, you can reference elements and add them in a different place in the game (instead of copying them directly) For this, you can use the reference element.
+If the original element is altered, the reference is adapted automatically.
 The reference is created by entering the stage number and the element number you are referring to.

-If you require the same text in to stages, for example, an element reference is a far more elegant version than a simple copy because any changes to the original element are adopted automatically.
+.. note:: If you require the same text in two stages, for example, an element reference is a far more elegant version than a simple copy because any changes to the original element are adopted automatically.

-Please notice that the display condition is not references but taken from the element which calls the reference.
+.. note:: Please notice that the display condition is not taken from the referenced element but  from the reference itself.

+.. warning:: If you change the order of referenced elements, the reference does not automatically adapt, but has to be changed manually.

 Program code
 ~~~~~~~~~~~~

 Program snippets can be implemented to calculate results for each subjects.
-For further information see Program code.
+For further information see :ref:`Programming`.

 Elements for participants
 ==========================